Guilherme-LTS/Guilherme-LTS/README.md

 ## I am an Information System Graduate - UEA

 - 🔎 I like to explore new technologies and develop software solutions and quick hacks.
-- 🎓 I'm currently studying Information System at the Universidade do Estado de Amazonas.
+- 🎓 I'm currently studying Information System at the Universidade do Estado do Amazonas.
 - 🌱 I'm on track for learning more about Frontend / Backend development.
 - 👾 I'm also looking for new knowledge with game development, since I already have some with Unity and Pygame.
 - 😍 In my free time i try playing video games, volleyball and learning new technologies.